weikhin/Meraki-Dashboard-Bot/README.md

 # Meraki-Bot
-Webex Bot to Retrieve Meraki Data
+Webex Bot to Retrieve Meraki Dashboard Data

 This is a Webex Meraki-Bot.JS bot application that I have built using the [Webex-Bot-Starter](https://github.com/WebexSamples/webex-bot-starter) as a template.

-serves as a template to be further extended.
-It features the webex-node-bot-framework that simplifies development for Webex bots by abstracting away some of the complexity of the API calls and registering for events.
+It uses the [Webex-Node-Bot-Framework](https://github.com/WebexCommunity/webex-node-bot-framework) which simplifies developemnt for Webex bots.

+Disclaimer
+This script is NOT guaranteed to be bug free and production quality.